aryachiranjeev/Harmonizing-Geometry-and-Uncertainty-Diffusion-with-Hyperspheres/README.md

   </tr>
 </table>

-## Comparative analysis of `Euclidean` and `Angular` based reverse denoising step for `CIFAR-10` dataset.
+## Table 2: Comparative analysis of `Euclidean` and `Angular` based reverse denoising step for `CIFAR-10` dataset.
 Various score functions are also used for evaluation
 <table>
   <tr>
     <th></th>